MrSmith33/vox/readme.md

 - Templates, Variadic templates, and functions
 - C interoperability

-## Differences with the D language
+## Differences from the D language

 - No GC, minimal runtime, no classes (only structs), no exceptions
 - More compile-time features, faster CTFE